coq/coq/doc/sphinx/addendum/extraction.rst

       This command is sugar for an :cmd:`Extract Constant` followed by a :cmd:`Extraction Inline`.
 Hence a :cmd:`Reset Extraction Inline` will have an effect on the realized and inlined axiom.

+   .. exn:: The term @qualid is already defined as foreign custom constant.

+      The :n:`@qualid` was previously used in a :cmd:`Extract Foreign Constant` command.
+Using :cmd:`Extract Inlined Constant` for :n:`@qualid` would override this command.

 Realizing an axiom via :cmd:`Extract Constant` is only useful in the case of an informative axiom (of sort ``Type`` or ``Set``).
 A logical axiom